 More About Haleakala

 We have pages on all sorts of things about Haleakala National Park.
 Choose from the menu above the map, or from right here.
-We have sections on Weather, Getting to the Park, Lodging, Camping, HD Video Clips, and pages to buy Books and Trail Maps.
+We have sections on Weather, Getting to the Park, Lodging, Camping, and pages to buy Books and Trail Maps.
 You could also check out the park’s Photo Gallery.